by Sasha Alyson

-The SDGs “encourage” Western countries “to consider setting a target to provide at least 0.20 per cent” of their Gross National Income to least developed countries.
+The U.N.’s Global Goals “encourage” Western countries “to consider setting a target to provide at least 0.20 per cent” of their Gross National Income to least developed countries.
 But researchers estimate that tax evasions by Western corporations rob developing countries each year of three to five times what they receive in official foreign aid.(4)

 Most aid money boomerangs back to the donor country.
-Hey, that makes 0.2% feel like almost nothing!
+That 0.2% already felt pretty small, but even that is a mirage.
 If it wants to help, the U.N. could stop “encouraging” this pathetically small measure, which often feeds waste and corruption even if it does arrive, and instead push to shut down tax havens and other loopholes.
 But that would draw fire from powerful corporations.
-Tax havens are not even mentioned amongst the 169 SDG targets.
+Tax havens are not even mentioned amongst the 169 SDG-GG targets.

 The Corporate Tax Haven Index identifies the leading tax havens.
 The first three are British territories.
 The next three are the Netherlands, Switzerland, and Luxembourg.
 Class, are there any questions about why the Western powers ignore this issue?(5)

 Autonomy.
 Are people gaining more or less control over important forces in their own lives?
 Are governments largely accountable to their citizenry, or do they mostly take orders — albeit indirectly — from abroad?